-- Must be located on the first floor of a corner unit in an apartment building type located at the intersection of 2 public streets; - 2.
-The unit cannot exceed 4,000 square feet in gross floor area individually or cumulatively in combination with any other allowed Limited Commercial use per lot; - Hours of operation can begin no earlier than 6 AM and end no later than 11 PM, including all deliveries; and - 4.
-Drive-thru or drive-in facilities are not permitted.
+- Must be located on the first floor of a corner unit in an apartment building type located at the intersection of 2 public streets; - The unit cannot exceed 4,000 square feet in gross floor area individually or cumulatively in combination with any other allowed Limited Commercial use per lot; - Hours of operation can begin no earlier than 6 AM and end no later than 11 PM, including all deliveries. - 4.
+Drive-thru or drive-in facilities are not permitted. - 5.
+An office use in an -TOD overlay is not subject to parts 1 and 2 of this section; however, such a use must be within or attached to a multi-tenant building.